Phillip-22/VL53L0-1XV2/README.md

 In this repository you can find how use VL53L0/1XV2 Tof 400C Distance Sensor with pololu's library, with one or multiple sensor connect to the microcontroller ESP32. remember to install the library: https://github.com/pololu/vl53l1x-arduino

 # Model: ToF 400C Distance Sensor VL53L0-1XV2
+It's composed of six pins: vcc, ground, as it's shown below:
 ![VL53L0-X1V2 Imagen](https://github.com/user-attachments/assets/cc12af52-1c98-46b3-84cb-bd964e3c142e)